Satancito/InsaneEmscripten/README.md

 For Windows `$env:USERPROFILE/.CppLibs/`
 For Linux `$env:HOME/.CppLibs/`

 > Warning!!!
-Running `./X-InsaneEm-BuildBotan.ps1` removes the `<USER_DIRECTORY>/.CppLibs/Botan-$BotanVersion-Debug-Emscripten-Insane` and `<USER_DIRECTORY>/.CppLibs/Botan-$BotanVersion-Release-Emscripten-Insane` folder everytime that it is executed.
+Running `./X-InsaneEm-BuildBotanForInsane.ps1` removes the `<USER_DIRECTORY>/.CppLibs/Botan-$BotanVersion-Emscripten-Wasm-Debug-Insane` and `<USER_DIRECTORY>/.CppLibs/Botan-$BotanVersion-Emscripten-Wasm-Release-Insane` folder everytime that it is executed.
 Copy your unsaved changes to another location.
-Version is obtained from `ProductInfo.json`.

 ### 2. Build Insane (libInsane.a)
 Run ```./X-InsaneEm-BuildInsane.ps1```